New Home Inspection (Construction | Phase)

 1. This photo shows the installation of a Post-tensioned cable that is over-spanned and under supported.
 The plans for this foundation called for #3 rebar at 48 inches on center.
 This tendon was characteristic of every tendon installed within the foundation.
 When tendons are not properly supported, the weight of the concrete, as well as the concrete workers, will drive the tendon into the ground, severely limiting the amount of concrete coverage and potential bearing integrity of the exterior footers.

 If your inspector is familiar with reading the foundation plans while on site, documenting and addressing these issues become much more efficient.

-2. Another common problem is undersized reinforcing bar.
-It is important for the integrity of the foundation, and compliance with the designed plans, that all corners, re-entrant walls, and other designed areas have the appropriate amount and size of rebar.
-Another important component is the support and fastening of the rebar within your homes foundation.
+2. Another common problem is undersized reinforcing bars.
+It is important for the integrity of the foundation and compliance with the designed plans that all corners, re-entrant walls, and other designed areas have the appropriate amount and size of rebar.
+Another important component is the support and fastening of the rebar within your home’s foundation.
 The picture to the right shows rebar that was not properly sized.
 When located at the corners of a post-tensioned foundation, this can increase the probability of corner-pops.

 The next phase of the inspection process is typically called the framing inspection, or pre-cover inspection.
 Once your home’s roofing material, exterior cladding, and windows have been installed, your home will be ready for the interior sheetrock and insulation to begin.